Knowledge Base & Support

 Links can then be created by right-clicking on a scan and dragging to another scan that has overlap as below.
 To link between levels right-click on a scan -> Connect To -> [Level Name] -> [Scan Name]

-All scans need to be linked and loops are not allowed however the registration algorithm will solve for loops that it finds itself.
+All scans need to be linked and loops are allowed.
+The registration algorithm will add loops that it finds itself as well in fine registration.

 Automatic placement can be performed in three ways currently:

 - Auto-link by name – links scans sequentially by their name alphanumerically.
 These can then be edited in the canvas if required.